PILD: Physics-Informed Learning via Diffusion

-By manipulating the input conditions $\boldsymbol{O}$, we can perform “what-if” analyses and generate corresponding solution profiles that are guaranteed to be both diverse (due to the stochastic nature of $\boldsymbol{z}$) and physically consistent (due to the training objective and conditional embedding).
-This generative capability enables not only point predictions but also the characterization of solution uncertainty by generating an ensemble of samples for a fixed condition.
+By manipulating the input conditions $\boldsymbol{O}$, we can perform ``what-if'' analyses and generate corresponding solution profiles.
+Because physical constraints are incorporated during training, the sampled outputs tend to exhibit improved physical plausibility compared with purely data-driven diffusion models, while still reflecting the diversity of the learned conditional data distribution.
+This generative capability enables not only point prediction but also uncertainty characterization via sample ensembles under fixed conditions.